ActianCorp/integration-platform-docs/docs/tutorials/using-the-database/create-snapshot.md

 :::note
 You may get a timeout error, if the collection size is big.
 You can trigger the snapshot process in the background, without awaiting for the result, by using <code>wait=false</code> parameter.
-You can always <a href="/documentation/concepts/snapshots/#list-snapshot">list all the snapshots through the API</a> later on.
+You can always <a href="#">list all the snapshots through the API</a> later on.
 :::

 <Tabs>